 Getting to Krakow concentration camp

 To visit the former Krakow concentration camp you need to get to Plaszow district.
-There are two entrance to the site: entrance from Jerozolimska Street (landmark: the Grey House) and entrance from Kamienskiego Street (landmark: the Monument to the Victims of Fascism)
+There are two entrances to the site: entrance from Jerozolimska Street (landmark: the Grey House) and entrance from Kamienskiego Street (landmark: the Monument to the Victims of Fascism)

 Polish concentration camp in Auschwitz?